St. Joseph High School (Ottawa)

 St. Joseph High School is a Roman Catholic high school in the Barrhaven neighbourhood of Ottawa, Ontario, Canada.
 It is run by the Ottawa Catholic School Board.
 In athletics, the school teams are referred to as the St. Joseph Jaguars and the school mascot is a jaguar named McJagger.
-Commonly known as St. Joe's by the local community, St. Joe's has an enrollment of approximately 2500-3000 students, ranging from grades 7 to 12, as well as 115 staff members.
+Commonly known as St. Joe's by the local community, St. Joe's has an enrolment of approximately 2500-3000 students, ranging from grades 7 to 12, as well as 115 staff members.

 History

 St. Joseph High School opened on 11 October 2002 to account for the recent growth of the Ottawa suburb of Barrhaven.
 The only other Catholic high school in the area, Mother Teresa High School, was desperately overcrowded when St. Joe's opened for the 2002-03 school year.
-The school began with an enrollment of over 1000 students.
+The school began with an enrolment of over 1000 students.
 By 2005, this number had exceeded 1500 students.

 The school bears the name of a former school on Broadview and a former school on Keyworth, which is now St. George Catholic Elementary School.